 - Descriptions of individuals demonstrating the symptoms of borderline disorder were first mentioned in the medical literature almost 3000 years ago.4

-- In 1938, the American psychoanalyst Adolph Stern first described most of the symptoms that are now considered as diagnostic criteria of borderline disorder.5 He suggested the possible causes of the disorder, and what he believed to be the most effective form of psychotherapy for these patients.
+- In 1938, the American psychoanalyst Adolph Stern published one of the most important articles to appear on borderline disorder, then or since.
+In it, he described in detail most of the symptoms that are now considered diagnostic criteria of the disorder.5 He correctly suggested the likely causes of the disorder, and listed the fundamental principles of what he believed to be the most effective form of psychotherapy for these patients, many of which are currently in use.
 Finally, he named the disorder by referring to patients with the symptoms he described as “the border line group.”

 - The psychoanalyst Robert Knight, in the 1940s, introduced the concepts of ego psychology into his description of borderline disorder.
 Ego psychology deals with mental functions that enable us to realistically perceive events, successfully integrate our thoughts and feelings and to develop effective responses to life around us.
 He suggested that people with borderline disorder have impairments in many of these functions, and he referred to them as “borderline states.”
 4